Folk Shop

 Withdrawn library book.
 Spine is missing and front cover loose.
 The condition of the pages is very good.

-Withdrawn library book in good condition.
+Withdrawn library book.
+Paperback.
+Excellent condition.

 Locating Women in the Folk